sammy00/2016-learning-node/chapter03/README.md

 pattern | description
 -------:|:-----------
-waterfall   | Functions are called in turn, and results of all are passed as an array to the last callback (also called series and sequence by others). (demo as `async/example{05,06,07}.js`) series  | Functions are called in turn and, optionally, results are passed as an array to the last callback. parallel  | Functions are run in parallel and when completed, results are passed to the last callback (though the result array isn't part of the pattern in some interpretations of the parallel pattern). whilst  | Repeatedly calls one function, invoking the last callback only if a preliminary test returns false or an error occurs.
+waterfall   | Functions are called in turn, and results of all are passed as an array to the last callback (also called series and sequence by others). (demo as `async/example{05,06,07}.js`, `example06.js` doesn't work) series  | Functions are called in turn and, optionally, results are passed as an array to the last callback. parallel  | Functions are run in parallel and when completed, results are passed to the last callback (though the result array isn't part of the pattern in some interpretations of the parallel pattern). whilst  | Repeatedly calls one function, invoking the last callback only if a preliminary test returns false or an error occurs.